sst/monorepo-template/documents/sst_text_stack_document.md

 This starter kit uses the following tech stack:

 1. **Core Framework and Runtime:**
+   - **SST**: SST is a framework for full-stack applications framework that supports Infrastructure as Code (IaC) via Pulumi or Terraform.
+     - Core SST configuration is stored in`sst.config.ts`
    - **Vite**: The build tool and development server for the application
      - Core Vite configuration in `vite.config.ts`
    - **React 18**: The underlying UI library for building components